modmore/docs/en/02_ConsentFriend/v1/07_FAQ.md

 Thats possible.
 The default Google Analytics service uses the MODX system/context setting tag `[[++google_analytics_id]]`.
 So you have to create a context setting `google_analytics_id` with the value of the Google Analytics ID.
+Please make sure that the ConsentFriend plugin has a higher priority than the context routing plugin in the onHandleRequest event.

+## Can I use different privacy policies in different contexts?

+This is possible with a context setting.
+For this you need to set the `consentfriend.privacy_policy_id` context setting differently in each context.
+Please also make sure that the ConsentFriend plugin has a higher priority in the onHandleRequest event than the context routing plugin.

 ## The consent modal displays only lexicon keys instead of translated strings